bseltz-cohesity/scripts/sql/restoreSQL/README.md

 ## Always On Availability Groups

 Use the **AAG name** as the **-sourceServer** when restoring from an AAG backup (e.g. -sourceServer myAAG1)

+## Source Intances

+By default, the script will default to MSSQLSERVER as the source instance.
+You can specify a source instance in a few ways:

+* You can specify the source instance as part of the -sourceDB parameter, like `-sourceDB MYINSTANCE/MYDB`
+* You can specify the source instance using the -sourceInstance parameter, like `-sourceInstance MYINSTANCE`

+For Always on availability groups, if the AAG nodes each have different instance names, you can include multiple instance names like `-sourceInstance AAGINSTANCE1, AAGINSTANCE2`

 ## Overwrite Warning